-- Ben is struggling to complete a programming assignment which requires implementing an RPN calculator.
-He talks with Alice and Cathy and learn that all three students are really struggling.
+- Bob is struggling on a zyBook coding quiz about object oriented programming, so he seeks consulting help from Alice, a fellow student in the course.
+Alice goes through various examples from the lecture and reading materials to help Bob understand the concepts, and they sketch a few state diagrams related to different problems (not the coding quiz problem) on a whiteboard.
+Bob and Alice work independently on the zyBook coding quiz.
+At no time do Bob and Alice actually collaborate on the zyBook coding quiz so there is no need for Bob to acknowledge the consulting help he received from Alice. - Ben is struggling to complete a programming assignment which requires implementing a linked list.
+He talks with Alice and Cathy and learns that all three students are really struggling.
 So the three students get together for a brainstorming session.
-They review the lecture and reading materials and then sketch on a whiteboard some ideas on how to implement an RPN calculator.
-They might also sketch out some code snippets to try and understand the best way to describe some of the software.
+They review the lecture and reading materials and then sketch on a whiteboard some ideas on how to implement a linked list.
+They might also sketch out some code snippets to try and understand the best way to implement the data structure.
 Then each student independently writes the code for the assignment and includes an acknowledgment of the help they received from the other students.
-At no time do the students actually share code. - Alice and Amy are having difficulty figuring out difficult test cases for their in-memory distributed cache.
-They post on Piazza to see if anyone has some general ideas for tricky corner cases.
-Ben and Bob figured out an interesting test case that ensures their in-memory distribute cache correctly handles replacing stale data, so Ben and Bob post a qualitative description of this test case.
+At no time do the students actually share code. - Alice and Amy are having trouble figuring out difficult test cases for their handwriting recognition system.
+They post on Ed to see if anyone has some general ideas for tricky corner cases.
+Ben and Bob figured out an interesting test case that ensures their handwriting recognition system correctly handles the worst case input, so Ben and Bob post a qualitative description of this test case.
 Alice and Amy independently write the code for this test case and then include an acknowledgment of the help they received from the other group.
 At no time do the groups actually share test code.